balooox/panda_gym_move/PandaPickAndPlaceAndMove/README.md

 - `PandaPickAndPlaceAndThrow-v1`
 - `PandaPickAndPlaceAndMove-v1`

-This repository includes trained models for the environments, available as a zip-file.
+This repository includes trained models for the environments, available as zip files.
 More information at the usage section.

 ## Installation